South East London Sight Loss Council: Meet the members

 Liam O'Carroll

 Liam was diagnosed with retinitis pigmentosa at the age of 6 and was registered blind aged 11.
-He took up the role of Sight Loss Coordinator for London in January 2023.
+He took up the role of Sight Loss Coordinator for the South in January 2023 and is currently the interim Engagement Manager for London Sight Loss Councils.

 Liam first joined Thomas Pocklington Trust in 2016.
 He was later seconded to London Vision, where he worked for five years as Project Coordinator.